-It is recommended to watch all tutorial videos on the official DJI website and read safety guidelines before using for the first time.
+It is recommended to watch all tutorial videos and read the safety guidelines before using for the first time.
 Prepare for your first flight by reviewing the quick start guide and refer to this user manual for more information.

 Video Tutorials